To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What are dog colds symptoms?
-Like we said above, a dog’s cold symptoms can be very similar to human symptoms — a runny or stuffed up nose, watery eyes, sneezing and coughing.
+A dog’s cold symptoms can be very similar to human symptoms — a runny or stuffed up nose, watery eyes, sneezing, and coughing.
 He may be more lethargic and not eat as much as usual.
 But it’s important to distinguish a cold from other dog illnesses that could be more severe.
-The following video has some important tips on how you can tell when your dog is sick.

 Other Conditions To Rule Out

-If you’re worried that your dog has something other than a common canine cold, here are some other illnesses and conditions that can cause similar symptoms.
+If you’re worried that your dog has something other than a common canine cold, some other illnesses and conditions can cause similar symptoms.